Qualcomm stock soars after settling Apple patent dispute

 The news came as a San Diego court heard arguments in a case involving the two companies’ patent dispute.
 The case was expected to last until May.
 Among other things, Apple alleged that Qualcomm said it would not supply modems for the iPhone unless Apple agreed to pay higher licensing fees for a number of other patents.

 Qualcomm CEO Steve Mollenkopf said in November that his company and Apple were close to reaching an agreement in the patent dispute.
-Apple denied any such discussions were under way.
+Apple denied that any such discussions were under way.

 The dispute between Apple and Qualcomm had gotten personal, sources say.
 But in the end it was business considerations that won out.
 Fast Company reported that Apple’s current modem supplier, Intel, is having difficulties staying on schedule to produce the modem chips that will go in Apple’s next generation of iPhones.
 Intel supplied some of the modems for the iPhone 7, and all iPhone modems in 2018.